waxx567/Dell/62203768/cs50ai/6Language/6NOTES.md

 So once we've done this, once we've done the tokenization, once we've built up our corpus of n-grams, what can we do with that information?
 Well, the one thing that we might try, is we could build a *Markov chain*, which you might recall from when we talked about probability.
 Recall that `a Markov chain is some sequence of values where we can predict one value based on the values that came before it`.

 And as a result, if we know all of the common n-grams in the English language, what words tend to be associated with what other words in sequence, we can use that to predict what word might come next in a sequence of words.
 And so we could build a Markov chain for language in order to try to generate natural language that follows the same statistical patterns as some input data.
+`17:31`

 So let's take a look at that and build a Markov chain for natural language.
 And as input, I'm going to use the works of William Shakespeare.
-So here, I have a file, shakespeare.txt, which is just a bunch of the works of William Shakespeare.
+So here, I have a file, `shakespeare.txt`, which is just a bunch of the works of William Shakespeare.
 It's a long text file, so plenty of data to analyze.
-And here in generator.py, I'm using a third-party python library in order to do this analysis.
+And here in `generator.py`, I'm using a third-party python library in order to do this analysis.

 We're going to read in the sample of text, and then we're going to train a Markov model based on that text.
 And then we're going to have the Markov chain generate some sentences.
 We're going to generate a sentence that doesn't appear in the original text, but that follows the same statistical patterns, that's generating it based on the n-grams, trying to predict what word is likely to come next that we would expect based on those statistical patterns.